abbreviatedman/react-unit-01-intro-to-react/1a-react-and-jsx/03-lab/readme.md

 import App from "./App";
 ```

-The line at the top of the file is importing the code from App.js so index.js has access to the App class.
+The line at the top of the file is importing the code from App.js so index.js has access to the App component.

 ```jsx
 const root = ReactDOM.createRoot(document.getElementById("root"));